-Simposio is a unique magazine about Italy’s food culture, travel, and traditions.
+Simposio is a unique Italian food magazine.
+A publication about Italy’s food culture, travel, and traditions.

 The Simposio magazine is made in Italy and published quarterly, in English.
 A perfect gift for Italian cooks or adventurers.
 Or a treat for the lovers of everything Italy.
 You can purchase a single print or digital issue or a yearly print subscription – four issues.

 Dive into Italian cuisine, everyday life, and virtual trips to the best places in the peninsula through the pages of an Italian food magazine that covers every aspect of Italy!

 Simposio is an Italian food magazine with authentic Italian regional and traditional recipes.

 Servings are for two – duplicable as desired -, and measures are in oz, gr, and cups whenever possible.

 Next to the recipes, you will also find Italian food culture traditions, facts, and history.